How would people describe you if you weren’t in the room?

 Some people go too far with personal branding, creating a character rather than a real representation of who they are.

-Avoid this by keeping things authentic and always think of what you’re doing in terms of the effect it has on others rather than for your own personal gain.
+Avoid this by keeping things authentic and always thinking of what you’re doing in terms of the effect it has on others rather than for your own personal gain.

 What is Personal Branding Not?